zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

     2. Extract the DNSKEY from the *DNSKEY RRsets* for the same name server IP.
     3. For each DS record in *DS Records* do:
-       1. If the DS record does not point at a DNSKEY record then add name server IP and DS key tag to the
+       1. If the DS record does not point at a DNSKEY record then go to next DS record.
-          *DS No Match CDNSKEY RRSIG*.
-       2. Else, if the DNSKEY that the DS record points at does not match any RRSIG for CDNSKEY RRset then add name server IP and DS key tag to the *DS No Match CDNSKEY RRSIG*.
+       2. Else, if the DNSKEY that the DS record points at matches an RRSIG for CDNSKEY RRset then go to next name server IP address.
+       3. Go to next DS records.
+    4. Add name server IP to the *DS No Match CDNSKEY RRSIG* (i.e. there was no match between DS record CDNSKEY RRSIG in the DS record loop above).
-    4. Go to next name server IP address.
+    5. Go to next name server IP address.

-15. If the *DS No Match CDS RRSIG* set is non-empty then for each key tag in the set output *[DS18_DS_NO_MATCH_CDS_RRSIG]* with the DS key tag and the name server IP addresses in the set per key tag.
+15. If the *DS No Match CDS RRSIG* set is non-empty then output *[DS18_NO_MATCH_CDS_RRSIG_DS]* with the name server IP addresses in the set.

-16. If the *DS No Match CDNSKEY RRSIG* set is non-empty then for each key tag in the set output *[DS18_DS_NO_MATCH_CDNSKEY_RRSIG]* with the DS key tag and the name server IP addresses in the set per key tag.
+16. If the *DS No Match CDNSKEY RRSIG* set is non-empty then output *[DS18_NO_MATCH_CDNSKEY_RRSIG_DS]* with the name server IP addresses in the set.

 ## Outcome(s)